Altinn/altinn-studio-docs/content/terms/_index.md

 The Actor list is a list over person and organization that a user can act on behalf of.
 This right is given through roles or rights delegations.

+## Actor Type
+The type a Actor can be.
+Typical a person or organization but also sub types of organizations

+## Actor Type Requirement
+The requirent a app has for the Actor.
+Typical checked when a app is instansiated

 ## Altinn

 Norways E-Governement plattform.
 Launched december 4.
 2003.